 A cockatiel with diarrhea will produce liquid feces, which is a mixture of urate and urine.
-If your bird only has a day of loose droppings, it may just be a sign that something in his food hasn’t settled down well with him or that he has simply overeaten.
+If your bird only has a day of loose droppings, it may just be a sign that something in its food hasn’t settled down well with it or that it has simply overeaten.
 In this case, it may not be an emergency.
 However, if you notice watery stools for more than 24 hours, you will need to see your vet promptly.

 What Causes Diarrhea in Cockatiels?

 Diarrhea and constipation in pet birds are not strictly speaking illnesses: they are symptoms linked to a more general digestive problem, which may have psychological, nutritional, or pathological origins.